umbraco/UmbracoDocs/12/umbraco-forms/developer/themes.md

 You should use the theme available for the highest version that's less or equal to the version of Forms you have installed.

-For example, you might be using Umbraco Forms 10.4.
-No file for that version is available so you should use the one for 10.3.
+For example, when using Umbraco Forms 10.4, and no file for that version is available use version 10.3 instead.

 ### Amending Theme Files